merlinthered/ksp_cheat_sheets/README.md

 The font used is called Aller and can be downloaded on [FontSquirrel](http://www.fontsquirrel.com/fonts/aller).

+The documents are [Inkscape](http://inkscape.org) SVG files.
+Some of the features of Inkscape SVGs might not be available to your browser or vector graphics editor.
+Notably this seems to be justified flow text boxes, which will not be visible if you open the files in your browser to look at them.
+If you want to contribute to this project, you should install the Aller font and Inkscape.
+Both are free.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### You are free to: